SriharC/Web-Scraper/README.md

 # Web-Scraper
-Web Scarper project utilizing BeautifulSoup that takes input from user an scrapes websites for information.
+Web Scraper project that takes input from user an scrapes websites for information.
+Utilizes BeautifulSoup library for HTML scraping.